 Most of my professional writing has focused on higher education, often in the form of magazine features and online profiles.
 I’ve written about two Olympic gold medalists, three astronauts, and many accomplished faculty, students, and alumni from two of my alma maters.
 Working for the Purdue engineers, I provided the editorial lead on more than 40 different magazines.
 I’ve also written nearly 50 features for the Purdue Alumnus, including 13 cover stories.

 In April 2016, The Cauldron, sponsored by Sports Illustrated, published my take on the Bulls-Warrior debate, though it’s mostly some shared memories of those great bygone Bulls.
 My friend Steve Mend and I followed up that with a short film on Adolph Kiefer, a 1936 Olympian who had been America’s oldest living Gold Medalist until his death in 2017.
-I’m particularly proud of my byline on a couple stories about Rock Steady Boxing, the Indianapolis-based gym that’s training people with Parkinson’s to fight their disease through non-contact boxing.
+In 2020, I co-authored a book with Terry Brennan, the legendary Notre Dame football player and later coach from the 1940s and 1950s.
+That book, forthcoming from Loyola Press, should be available in fall 2021.

 Writing is the craft I work at daily, tinkering with the building blocks of words in the creation of sentences, paragraphs, and full-blown stories.
 As a freelancer, I’d rather tell your story than help “build your brand.”
 I’m a writer and you’re not a cow.
 Drop me a line and let me know what’s on your mind.